erf/vis-plug/README.md

 # vis-plug

-An experimental plugin and theme manager for the [vis](https://github.com/martanne/vis) editor.
+Experimental plugin and theme manager for the [vis](https://github.com/martanne/vis) editor.

 [Configure](#configure) plugins and themes in `visrc.lua`.

 List, install and update plugins and themes using the [Commands](#commands).

-Plugins are required at init.
-Plugins and themes are optionally installed on init.
+Plugins are required at startup.
+Plugins and themes are optionally installed on startup.

 # Install